MonashBioinformaticsPlatform/PieScripts/README.md

 different way to interact with your data.
 You can view your data on the smart phone or a table or desktop.
 With everything being in the _cloud_ these days you don't want to limit yourself to desktop only applications.

-To start with `makeDalliance.py` simply downloaded the file and run it in command line with `--help` option.
+To start with `makeDalliance.py` simply download the file and run it in command line with `--help` option.

 Option to download the file: